pthu/sahd/docs/words/meshek_1.md

 In the past, scholars trying to establish the meaning of the noun <span dir="rtl">מֶשֶׁךְ</span>  have relied too much on the testimony of the ancient versions, ignoring the fact that the translators were obviously guessing after the meaning and paraphrased the two passages Ps 126:6 and Job 28:18 heavily in order to wrest some sense from them.

 <b>A.2</b>
 Both careful exegesis and comparative linguistics render it plausible that the rare term <span dir="rtl">מֶשֶׁךְ</span> designates a leather bag or pouch which, depending on its purpose, might have different shapes.
 In Psalm 126:6 it will have been a fairly large bag for seed, in Job 28:18 a small pouch for valuables.
-Since the normal Hebrew word for ‘skin, hide, leather’ is <span dir="rtl">עׂור</span>, one might consider the possibility that <span dir="rtl">מֶשֶׁךְ</span> is an Egyptian or Akkadian loanword (see <a href="#RCM">Root and Comparative material</a>) which, just as the Akkadian equivalent, sometimes acquired the specific meaning of ‘bag, pouch’ through synecdoche.
+Since the normal Hebrew word for ‘skin, hide, leather’ is
+<span dir="rtl">עוֹר </span>, one might consider the possibility that <span dir="rtl">מֶשֶׁךְ</span> is an Egyptian or Akkadian loanword (see <a href="#RCM">Root and Comparative material</a>) which, just as the Akkadian equivalent, sometimes acquired the specific meaning of ‘bag, pouch’ through synecdoche.

 ## Bibliography